The Best Cold Calling Script & How to Make Your Own [Template]

 5. Do your research.

-Before you even think about picking up the phone, you should have plenty of information about the prospect you're reaching out to.
+Before you pick up the phone, make sure you have plenty of information about your prospect.

-I try to know what the company does, the prospect's role at the company, whether I’ve worked with a similar company in the past, and any additional facts I can use to build rapport with them.
+I try to learn what the company does, find the prospect's role at the company, and discover whether I’ve worked with their company or a similar company in the past.

 6. Find the best time to call.